-The catalogs accessible through Broward's professional learning management system, Learning Across Broward (LAB) consist of approved professional learning activities covering a variety of subjects, delivery methods, and durations.
+The catalog accessible through Broward's professional learning management system, Learning Across Broward (LAB) consists of approved professional learning activities covering a variety of subjects, delivery methods, and durations.
 Each professional learning activity is aligned to one (1) or more desired outcomes of an approved master plan or innovation configuration and the components of the Master Inservice Plan.

-Professional Learning (PL) Providers submit a detailed proposal form through Broward's professional learning management system for all activities they plan to deliver prior to the registration and the activity date.
-PL Providers ensure that PD proposals are entered in Broward's professional development management, LAB, at least one month prior to the start date of the course to allow proposals to be process through an approval workflow and allow participants time to register in advance.
-The proposal is routed through an approval process by which both content and design are reviewed and modified if necessary in collaboration with the submitting PL provider.
-PL providers are notified and supported throughout the approval process as needed to ensure all professional learning activities are inclusive of all components of quality PD, aligned to statutory and administrative code requirements and this document.
+Professional Learning (PL) Providers submit a detailed proposal form through Broward's professional learning management system for all activities they plan to deliver prior to the registration and the activity date. pl providers ensure that professional learning proposals are entered in Broward's professional learning management system, LAB, at least one month prior to the start date of the course to allow proposals to be processed through an approval workflow and allow participants time to register in advance.
+The proposal is routed through an approval process by which both content and design are reviewed and modified, if necessary, in collaboration with the submitting PL provider.
+PL providers are notified and supported throughout the approval process as needed to ensure all professional learning activities are inclusive of all components of quality professional learning, aligned to statutory and administrative code requirements and this document.